HuguesGuilleus/getDoc/docs/en/index.md

 $ ./getDoc
 ```

-A `doc.html` file is generated, you can see it in your favorite browser or upload it in a web server.
+A `doc.html` file is generated, you can see it in your favourite browser or upload it in a web server.

 ## Building
 The HTML template is keep into the binary, and the template include CSS an Js so it' required little manipulation.
 All this operation are made by `build.bash` script at the root of the project.